p2ppsr/cwi-base/README.md

 Initial status (attempts === 0):

-sending: rawTx is about to be sent to transaction processors.

 unsent: rawTx has not yet been sent to the network for processing.
 Next attempt should send it.

+sending: At least one attempt to send rawTx to transaction processors has occured without confirmation of acceptance.

 unknown: rawTx status is unknown but is believed to have been previously sent to the network.